 Seismic TomographyBack to Techniques

-Borehole Seismic Tomography is used to derive an image of seismic velocity between two or more boreholes by measuring travel time between source and receivers along various raypaths.
-The technique is used for detailed and targeted evaluation of material.
+Borehole Seismic Tomography is used to derive an image of seismic velocity between two or more boreholes by measuring travel time between source and receivers along various ray paths.
+The technique is used for detailed and targeted evaluation of a material.
 One hole is used as source hole, and for wave generated at various depths in this hole, travel times are measures at number of receivers in the other hole, also known as receiver hole.
-This yields a network of overlapping raypaths, which are used in computations to create a velocity image, also known as tomogram.
-The tomogram helps identifying anomalous zones, which are visible as velocity contrasts.
+This yields a network of overlapping ray paths, which are used in computations to create a velocity image, also known as tomogram.
+The tomogram helps identifying anomalous zones that are visible as velocity contrasts.

 - Identification of features like fault zones and voids

 - Mapping of loose zones, sinkholes, anomalous zones in structures like dams

 Experts with PARSAN have been involved in high resolution seismic tomography for various projects in the country, and have used it for number of new application areas.